 | Superior hotel / aparthotel | €130 to €200 | €75 to €120 | ~38% |

-Compare those prices to equivalent hotels inside Gibraltar in December, which still run £120 to £250/night for a basic double room.
+Compare those figures to equivalent hotels inside Gibraltar in December, which still run well over £100 per night for a standard double room.
 Staying in La Linea and walking or taking a taxi across the border remains the smartest budget move regardless of the season.

 Gibraltar Border in Winter: Much Shorter Queues